 What We Do

-We provide 3 levels of support for homeless men in Wellington:
+We provide 3 levels of support for men experiencing homelessness in Wellington:

 - stage 1: dormitory style accommodation